Bubobubobubobubo/Sova/bubocoretui/static/help/about.md

 `BuboCore` is a free and open source project.
-It is developed by a small team of contributors with love and care!
+It is developed by a small team of contributors with love, care and a lot of coffee.

 ## Contributors